timhay68/secure-aws-config/README.md

 ```
 `secure-aws-config.secrets.region` is the region in which your account created the AWS Secrets Manager entry.

-`secure-aws-config.secrets.secretName` is the name of the secret containing an entry used by your application.
+`secure-aws-config.secrets.secretName` is the name of the secret containing one or more entries used by your application.

 Please refer to [Providing AWS Credentials](#providing-aws-credentials) for details on providing the AWS credentials required to be able to invoke the AWS Secrets Manager SDK APIs.